-If you're looking for FortiWeb Interview Questions for Experienced or Freshers, you are at right place.
-There are lot of opportunities from many reputed companies in the world.
-According to research FortiWeb has a market share of about 4.0%.
-So, You still have opportunity to move ahead in your career in FortiWeb Development.
-Mindmajix offers Advanced FortiWeb Interview Questions 2018 that helps you in cracking your interview & acquire dream career as FortiWeb Developer.
+If you're looking for FortiWeb Interview Questions for Experienced or Freshers, you are at the right place.
+There are a lot of opportunities from many reputed companies in the world.
+According to research, FortiWeb has a market share of about 4.0%.
+So, You still have the opportunity to move ahead in your career in FortiWeb Development.
+Mindmajix offers Advanced FortiWeb Interview Questions in 2023 that help you in cracking your interview & acquire dream career as FortiWeb Developer.

-FortiWeb is a Firewall service powered by the web application (WAF) which provides safety to any applications hosted on the web from threats which target these web servers.
-Using multi-layered and correlated detection technique; FortiWeb secures applications from known vulnerabilities.
+FortiWeb is a Firewall service powered by the web application (WAF) which provides safety to any applications hosted on the web from threats that target these web servers.
+Using multi-layered and correlated detection techniques; FortiWeb secures applications from known vulnerabilities.
 FortiWeb hardware and virtual machine platforms are available for small & medium scale, large enterprises, as well as service providers.

 FortiWeb’s HTTP firewall and denial-of-service (DoS) attack prevention technologies secure our web applications from attack.
 It uses complex methodologies to offer bidirectional security against complicated risks similar to SQL injection, across the site scripting (XSS) attacks; FortiWeb also defends against threats like identity theft, financial fraud, and corporate espionage.
 FortiWeb offers the tools needed to monitor and enforce regulations, industry best practices, and internal security policies, including firewalling and patching requirements.

 Enabling HTTP Public Key Pinning (HPKP), FortiWeb inserts a header into the server's response header field when handling client requests.
 The inserted header specifies an exclusive cryptographic public key, with which the client accesses the server.
-Specifying public key for accessing the web server lessens the chances of the MITM risks with fake certificates and compromised CAs.
+Specifying a public key for accessing the webserver lessens the chances of the MITM risks with fake certificates and compromised CAs.

 FortiWeb now protects against credential stuffing attacks.
 Enabling Credential Stuffing Defense, username, and password credentials in a web server login attempt are processed in the database to verify whether it is a spilled username/password pair or not.
 Using this feature requires FortiGuard.